gureya/ambix/README.md

-# pnp
+# Ambix
-Page Placement and Persistence Simulator
+Dynamic page placement for Hybrid multi-tiered architectures.

-Thesis Project on extending placement and persistence mechanisms in order to consider an architecture that integrates Intel Optane Persistent Memory.
+Thesis Project on extending placement mechanisms in order to consider an architecture that integrates Intel Optane Persistent Memory.